Red Sox vs. Twins Player Props Betting Odds

-Player prop bet odds for Carlos Correa, Alex Verdugo and others are available when the Minnesota Twins host the Boston Red Sox at Target Field on Wednesday at 7:40 PM ET.
+Oddsmakers have set player props for Carlos Correa, Alex Verdugo and others when the Minnesota Twins host the Boston Red Sox at Target Field on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!